anoiio/pmex/README.md

 ```

 1. Step can have several events.
-2. Each event can define deferen next step.
+2. Each event can define different next step.
 3. Next step can be same or other step.

 ### Command functions should be implemented in the module